chromilo/udacity-aws-scholarship/README.md

 What issues are blocking my progress?

 ---
+Day 5:
+1. Yesterday I took some time off to play some soccer.
+Friend got injured with complete closed talus dislocation on his right ankle.
+A 90 degree dislocation at ball joint.
+Couldn't study much after hearing that.
+2. Today I finished AWS MLE lesson 3.4.
+Updated my Github blog.
+3. I no longer have free tier so I would have to figure out which of the exercises to do.

 Day 4:
 1. Yesterday I finished AWS MLE lessone 2.16.
 2. Today I finished AWS MLE lesson 2.20.
 Updated my Github blog.